 Business process reengineering takes time.
-In fact, it takes more time than the technical configuration, testing and implementation of ERP software.
+In fact, it can take more time than the technical configuration, testing and implementation of ERP software.
 It probably took your organization years to adopt your current processes, so it will likely take some time to change those well-established processes.
 You should ensure sufficient time for defining, improving and implementing new business processes.
 Benchmarking against organizations of similar size and industry will help you set realistic expectations for your project.

 Organizations often find that modern ERP systems are too flexible to simply start using out of the box.
 Even the simplest business processes have multiple workflow options.
 This complexity will slow down your project if your business processes aren’t well defined before the design and build phases of your implementation.
 If you start your project with a clear vision of your business requirements, you will minimize the amount of time you spend with expensive technical consultants.

 Just as you should define business requirements before software selection, you should also improve your processes as early as possible.
 This is also the time to consider whether your processes align with your long-term organizational strategy.
 Waiting until the last minute to improve processes may leave you with no choice but to keep all your existing processes, whether or not they are optimized.
 Operational efficiency can differentiate you from your competitors, so now’s your chance to surpass them through process improvement.

 Many organizations are overwhelmed by the number of business processes they need to document, analyze and improve.
 They don’t realize they can start by focusing on just the processes that are competitive differentiators.
 These processes should drive your selection of ERP software and shouldn’t be constrained by software best practices, which may not be best practices for your unique operations.
 For example, your customer service may be a source of competitive advantage.
 If so, customer-facing processes should be a priority during business process reengineering and requirements gathering.

 Resistance to change is one of the main reasons business transformation takes longer than expected.
 Ensuring employees understand and accept new processes is challenging because people naturally dislike change.
 Before training employees, you should identify the gaps between your current and future state, so employees understand new processes in the context of their day-to-day jobs.
 A comprehensive change management plan includes more than training.
 You also need to strategically communicate with employees to ensure they accept new business processes before go live and adopt those processes for the long term.

 Several ERP vendors offer innovative solutions that leverage business intelligence and predictive analytics.
 These systems use artificial intelligence (AI) to turn massive amounts of seemingly unusable data into actionable data.
 But what good is this data if you don’t have a plan for acting on it?
 When defining your future state business processes, you should include processes for analyzing and acting on data.
-Chances are, most of your competitors don’t have a strategy for leveraging AI nor have they implemented this innovative technology.
+Chances are, many of your competitors don’t have a strategy for leveraging AI nor have they implemented this innovative technology.

-Measuring post-implementation results helps you stay on track to realizing expected business benefits.
+Measuring post-implementation results helps you stay on track to realizing the benefits of business process reengineering.
 If you’re not achieving a particular benefit, you should determine root causes and pain points.
+For example, misalignment between business requirements and software functionality can deter benefits realization.
+Lack of employee buy-in can also be a pain point.
 Continually measuring incremental benefits realization allows you to make corrections as needed.
-Misalignment between business requirements and software functionality can deter benefits realization.
-Lack of employee buy-in can also create a roadblock.

-Why Reengineer Your Processes?
+Why Improve Your Processes?